loafey/master-thesis/Proposal/Proposal/2. Goals.typ

   == Language extensions
   Currently the language is somewhat simple, and the following sections cover extensions to the language we want to add if time allows.
+As SLFL follows a formal specification, all of these new rules have to do so as well.
+For each new feature new typing rules and new reduction rules will be introduced for working with them.
   === Exponentials
   #red_text[figure out what this means, closures??]
   === Records